-- The number of all students from the year-end enrollment who have been assessed for placement in a gifted education or advanced academic program is the sum of the students containing a code of '01' (Student tested as gifted) - Percent of Students Identified as Gifted - The percentage of all students from the year-end enrollment who have been assessed for placement in a gifted education or advanced academic program is the sum of the students containing a code of '01' (Student tested as gifted) divided by the total year-end enrollment count that is tied to the home school - Number of Students Assessed for Giftedness Taught by Gifted-Endorsed Teachers - Any student from the year-end enrollment who is "assessed as gifted" (e.g. code '01' or '02) and the students classroom teacher or core teacher has a gifted endorsement (e.g. GIF or GIFS), then the student will be flagged as 'student assessed as gifted student taught by gifted-endorsed teacher' - Percent of Students Assessed for Giftedness Taught by Gifted-Endorsed Teachers - Any student from the year-end enrollment who is "assessed as gifted" (e.g. code '01' or '02) and the students classroom teacher or core teacher has a gifted endorsement (e.g. GIF or GIFS), then the student will be flagged as 'student assessed as gifted student taught by gifted-endorsed teacher' divided by the total number of students assessed for giftedness - $\circ$ $\;$ Number of Students Identified as Gifted Taught by Gifted-Endorsed Teachers $\;$ - Any student from the year-end enrollment who is "identified as gifted" (e.g. code '01') and the students classroom teacher or core teacher has a gifted endorsement (e.g. GIF or GIFS), then the student will be flagged as 'student identified as gifted student taught by giftedendorsed teacher' - o Percent of Students Identified as Gifted Taught by Gifted-Endorsed Teachers - Any student from the year-end enrollment who is "identified as gifted" (e.g. code '01') and the students classroom teacher or core teacher has a gifted endorsement (e.g. GIF or GIFS), then the student will be flagged as 'student identified as gifted student taught by giftedendorsed teacher' divided by the total number of students identified as gifted
+- The gifted (assessed and identified) student will be counted at the responsible school of the student's last enrollment within the district - Number of Students Assessed for Giftedness - The number of all students from the year-end enrollment who have been assessed for placement in a gifted education or advanced academic program is the sum of the students containing a code of '01' (Student tested as gifted) and '02' (student tested as not gifted) - o Percent of Students Assessed for Giftedness - The percentage of all students from the year-end enrollment who have been assessed for placement in a gifted education or advanced academic program is the sum of the students containing a code of '01' (Student tested as gifted) and '02' (student tested as not gifted) divided by the total year-end enrollment count that is tied to the home school - Number of Students Identified as Gifted - The number of all students from the year-end enrollment who have been assessed for placement in a gifted education or advanced academic program is the sum of the students containing a code of '01' (Student tested as gifted) - Percent of Students Identified as Gifted - The percentage of all students from the year-end enrollment who have been assessed for placement in a gifted education or advanced academic program is the sum of the students containing a code of '01' (Student tested as gifted) divided by the total year-end enrollment count that is tied to the home school - o Number of Students Assessed for Giftedness Taught by Gifted-Endorsed Teachers - Any student from the year-end enrollment who is "assessed as gifted" (e.g. code '01' or '02) and the students classroom teacher or core teacher has a gifted endorsement (e.g. GIF or GIFS), then the student will be flagged as 'student assessed as gifted student taught by gifted-endorsed teacher' - Percent of Students Assessed for Giftedness Taught by Gifted-Endorsed Teachers - Any student from the year-end enrollment who is "assessed as gifted" (e.g. code '01' or '02) and the students classroom teacher or core teacher has a gifted endorsement (e.g. GIF or GIFS), then the student will be flagged as 'student assessed as gifted student taught by gifted-endorsed teacher' divided by the total number of students assessed for giftedness - o Number of Students Identified as Gifted Taught by Gifted-Endorsed Teachers - Any student from the year-end enrollment who is "identified as gifted" (e.g. code '01') and the students classroom teacher or core teacher has a gifted endorsement (e.g. GIF or GIFS), then the student will be flagged as 'student identified as gifted student taught by giftedendorsed teacher' - o Percent of Students Identified as Gifted Taught by Gifted-Endorsed Teachers - Any student from the year-end enrollment who is "identified as gifted" (e.g. code '01') and the students classroom teacher or core teacher has a gifted endorsement (e.g. GIF or GIFS), then the student will be flagged as 'student identified as gifted student taught by giftedendorsed teacher' divided by the total number of students identified as gifted